Renuka-3/Family_microbiome/README.md

  For installation visit DOI: 10.18129/B9.bioc.mia and DOI: 10.18129/B9.bioc.miaViz

 ## Analysis scripts & visualisation
-Use the following scripts to perform the respective analysis.

-Run the analysis script in RStudio using the following command
+Use the following scripts to perform the respective analysis in RStudio using the following command
 ```
 rmarkdown::render("FILENAME.Rmd")
 ```